apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/pro_scraping.md

 ## [](#installation) Install the Apify SDK

 To use Apify SDK we have to install it from NPM.
-Let's add it to our project from the previous chapters.
+Let's add it to our project from the previous lessons.

 ```shell
 npm install --save apify